awsdocs/aws-elemental-mediatailor-user-guide/doc_source/variables.md

          }
      ```

-When the player initiates a session, AWS Elemental MediaTailor replaces the variables in the template ADS request URL with the player `ads` data and the session data\.
+When the player initiates a session, AWS Elemental MediaTailor replaces the variables in the template ADS request URL with the session data and the player's `ads` parameters\.
 It passes the remaining parameters from the player to the origin server\.

 The following examples show the calls to the ADS and origin server from AWS Elemental MediaTailor that correspond to the preceding player's session initialization call examples\.
 MediaTailor calls the ADS with session data and the player's device type: